publicissapient-france/x-qrcode-flutter/README.md

 There are 2 reasons :
   * Since Flutter announcement, some Xebians wanted to show that they can start a flutter project and be able to achieve them with good maintainability.
   * We wanted a fast development for this app and flutter provides us the possibility to create a cross-platform app faster.

-#### Would I be able to join the project?
-Of course, you can talk to Benjamin Lacroix (blacroix@xebia.fr) or Jordan Tuffery (jtuffery@xebia.fr) to be added to the development team.